First Aid: Ringworm

 - starts as a red, scaly patch or bump

-- circular pattern with raised, bumpy, borders (often with a scaly center)
+- usually shaped like a circle with raised, tiny bumps around the edges (often with a scaly center)

 On the scalp: